• Primate Reproductive Ecology and Evolution

 Peer-Reviewed Journal Articles

 Patterson, S.K., Petersen, R., Brent, L.J.N., Snyder-Mackler, N., Lea, A., & Higham, J.P.
 (2023).
 Natural animal populations as model systems for understanding early life adversity effects on aging.
-Integrative and Comparative Biology In Press
+Integrative and Comparative Biology icad058

 'These authors contributed equally to this work